Looking for the most comprehensive list of national parks in the movies?

 The First Englishman To Play 007

-For the record, Roger Moore might not have been the best Bond, but he was the first British actor to play James Bond.
+For the record, Roger Moore may not have been the best Bond, but he was the first British actor to actually play James Bond.

 His predecessors in this iconic role, Sean Connery and George Lazenby, were Scottish and Australian respectively.